 ABOUT ME

 After developing my career, following numerous bouts of mental health relapses, and trying to understand where my neurodivergent brain can fit in, I have turned my attention to exploring in greater depth inclusion in the workplace.
-This thinking was inspired by now being in an environment that is supportive of growth whatever someone’s differences, identity or challenges.
+This thinking was inspired by a recent workplace that was supportive of growth whatever someone’s differences, identity, or challenges.

-I hope that my now more positive experience of work will provide hope for others for the future, and act as a starting point for conversations, to challenge the expect norms around inclusion at work and throughout the systems and services we are part of an access.
-My writing draws on the challenging, complex and often difficult to talk about topics, to tackle stigma, normalise difference and being vulnerable, and to raise awareness of the issues people face.
+I hope that my now more positive experience of a previous workplace, will provide hope for others for the future, and act as a starting point for conversations, to challenge the expected norms around inclusion at work and throughout the systems and services we access.
+My writing and speaking draws on the challenging, complex, and often difficult to talk about topics, to tackle stigma, normalise difference and being vulnerable, and to raise awareness of the issues people face.

 You can check out more of my writing in my blog here.